-In 2021, the FDA expanded approval of the sodium-glucose cotransporter 2 (SGLT2) inhibitor dapagliflozin to reduce the risk of kidney function decline, kidney failure, cardiovascular death and hospitalization for heart failure in adults with chronic kidney disease who are at risk of disease progression [89].
+KDOQI guidelines recommend treating patients with type 2 diabetes, CKD, and an eGFR \geq 20 mL/ min/1.73 m2 with a sodium-glucose cotransporter 2 (SGLT2) inhibitor [29].
+This recommendation is for kidney and cardiovascular protection.
+SGLT2 inhibitors have been shown to have safety and benefit in patients with CKD.
+If patients are already being treated with other glucose-lowering agents, an SGLT2 inhibitor can be added to the current treatment regimen.
+The choice of an SGLT2 inhibitor should prioritize agents with documented kidney or cardiovascular benefits and take eGFR into account [29].
+In 2021, the FDA expanded approval of the SGLT2 inhibitor dapagliflozin to reduce the risk of kidney function decline, kidney failure, cardiovascular death and hospitalization for heart failure in adults with chronic kidney disease who are at risk of disease progression [39].
 Though this agent is typically used to treat type 2 diabetes, benefits were consistently demonstrated regardless of the presence diabetes.